inivekin/factor-cell/README.md

 - prison cells can be more informative on what is inside when collapsed
     - give prison cells a prison window (scrollable fixed-width)
 - keep removing rows/columns until all gone you are left with an unuseful void in the grid
+- calculating thread with shared manifest so USE:s don't need to be plastered everywhere

 ![a bad and unfunny maymay](./imgs/stack-pilled.jpg)